brimdata/zed-lake-migration/README.md

 to work out-of-the-box to migrate the Zed lakes from a [Brim v0.31.0](https://github.com/brimdata/brim/releases/tag/v0.31.0) install to a [Zui v1.0.0](https://github.com/brimdata/zui/releases/tag/v1.0.0) install.
-If this is your use case, simply run the script as shown below for an example with two pools.
+If this is your use case, simply run the script as shown below.
+In this example, two pools are migrated on a macOS system.

 ```
 $ sh migrate.sh